anthonylangsworth/OrderBot/doc/CommandReference.md

 # Command Reference

-Command are listed alphabetically within the two main functional areas: [To-Do List](#To-Do-List) and [Carrier Movement](#Carrier-Movement).
+Command are listed alphabetically within the two main functional areas: [To-Do List](#to-do-list) and [Carrier Movement](#carrier-movement).
+It also provides several [administration commands](#administration-commands).
 To understand the concepts and common tasks, giving these commands context, see [Concepts and Tasks](ConceptsAndTasks.md).

 All commands can be run by users that can manage channels and users.
-In the future, it will be possible to also allow specific users or roles access to commands.
+Some can be delegated to roles.
+Some commands are also written to the Discord server's audit channel, if specified.
+See [Security](Security.md) for details.

 The results of all commands are ephemeral, only shown to the calling user.

 Command details, particularly validation and autocomplate, are a work in progress.
-Some commands may write details to an audit channel or the Discord server's audit log in the future.

 ## To Do List